Disaster Mortuary Operational Response Team: Identification of remains

-Identification of remains is a two-part process that utilizes a sophisticated computer program for matching physical characteristics.
+Identification of remains is a two-part process that utilizes computer programs for matching physical characteristics.
 The families of the deceased provide as much information about them as possible: dental records, x-rays, photographs or descriptions of tattoos, clothing and jewelry; blood type information and objects that may contain the deceased's DNA, such as hair or a toothbrush.
 The information gathered, called antemortem, or "before death" information, is entered into a computer program called VIP (Victim Identification Profile), which is capable of assimilating 800 different item categories, including graphics, photographs and x-rays.
 As forensic scientists (pathologists, anthropologists, odontologists) examine the recovered remains, they enter their findings—called postmortem data—into VIP (Victim Identification Profile).
 Depending on the availability of data, the WIN-VIP system enables scientists to match the remains to their identity.

 Incidents

 For the World Trade Center attack, Secretary of Health and Human Services Tommy G. Thompson activated the National Disaster Medical System.
 It was the first time this system had been activated on a full nationwide basis.
 In Manhattan, a team set up morgue outside Bellevue Hospital.

 In 2006, DMORT operated the Find Family National Call Center in Baton Rouge, Louisiana.
 This is the center of all operations concerning the location and reuniting of families scattered by Hurricane Katrina and Hurricane Rita.
 Out of nearly 13,000 people reported missing after the impacts of hurricanes Katrina, Rita, Stan, and Wilma, nearly 7,000 were found alive and reunited with their families.